swimos/swim/swim-system-js/swim-ui-js/@swim/color/README.md

 # @swim/color

-Color object model and parsers.
+RGB and HSL color types with color-space-aware operators, conversions, and parsers.